I can speak to groups about various System Administration topics. Here are some, if you are interested in these, or others, let me know.

 This presentation will review the The System Administrators' Code of Ethics, and then try and get beyond the "easy" situations, to some more interesting questions and issues.

-David has been a system administrator at the University of Wisconsin Computer Science Department since 1991, serving as Associate Director of the Computer Systems Lab since 1995.
-At the Lab he has worked as a manager; been involved in campus committees; and collaborated with other groups on campus.
-In the CS Department he works with faculty, staff and graduate students to support and contribute to their research projects.
-He also trains, manages and work with undergraduate students who work in the lab.
-Areas of responsibility and experience include policy development, security, network administration, liaison with the research projects, and a technical leadership role for the lab staff overall.
-At various times he have been part-time staff to specific research projects.
+David has been a system administrator at the University of Wisconsin Computer Science Department since 1991, serving as Associate Director of the Computer Systems Lab since 1995, and as Interim Director since April 2009.
+At the Lab he has worked as a system administrator for various systems and services; as a manager; served on several campus committees; and collaborated with other groups on campus.
+In the CS Department he works with faculty, staff and graduate students to support and contribute to their research projects and the instructional program.
+He also trains, manages and work with the undergraduate student system administration staff.
+Areas of responsibility and experience include policy development, security, network administration, liaison with the research projects, and a overall technical leadership.
+At various times he have been staff for specific research projects.